velvia/links/data_eng.md

 * [Counting Quotient Filters](https://blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/) - much faster at updating and search than Bloom filters, and can count too!
 An [implementation in C](https://github.com/vedantk/quotient-filter) exists.
 * [Moment-based Quantile Sketches](http://www.bailis.org/papers/moments-vldb2018.pdf) - a paper out of Stanford offering highly efficient alternative to T-Digests for quantile sketches.
 Also [repo](https://github.com/stanford-futuredata/momentsketch)
 * [DDSketch](https://blog.acolyer.org/2019/09/06/ddsketch/) - "a fast and fully-mergeable quantile sketch with relative-error guarantees"
+    - Our research shows DDSketch may use many more buckets than TDigest, but merges much much faster and provides stricter error guarantees.
+Memory diff might not be that big in reality as TDigest needs a tree structure.
 * [SmoothieMap2](https://medium.com/@leventov/smoothiemap-2-the-lowest-memory-hash-table-ever-6bebd06780a3) - a low-memory implementation of Google SwissTable for the JVM

+* [Memory Layouts for Binary Search](http://cglab.ca/~morin/misc/arraylayout/) shows that using BTrees might be faster than arrays due to CPU caching effects.
+* [usort](https://github.com/sisudata/coloring/tree/master/usort) - fast radix/bucket sorting for integers, O(n) compared to quicksort-based O(n log n)

 ## OLAP, Aggregation